5 août 2025

 The Regulation on preventing the dissemination of terrorist content online aims to curb the spread of terrorist content and thus strengthen the public security of the European Union.
 To this end, it primarily sets out a series of obligations for hosting service providers.
 It applies to all hosting service providers that offer services in the European Union and disseminate information publicly, regardless of where they are headquartered.

-The legal representative can be held liable for violations arising from the regulation.
+The legal representative can be held liable for violations arising from the Regulation.
 However, this does not affect the liability of the hosting service providers.
+The Regulation requires Member States to lay down penalties for infringements, expressly including Article 17 (legal representative).

-The legal representative may also be held liable for breaches of (the intermediary service providers) obligations under the Regulation, without this affecting the liability of intermediary service providers.
+The legal representative may also be held liable for breaches of (the intermediary service providers’) obligations under the Regulation, without this affecting the liability of intermediary service providers.
+Member States must provide for penalties that may include fines up to the maximums set by the DSA (for infringements, up to 6% of annual worldwide turnover).

 The aim of the AI Act is to create a uniform legal framework for artificial intelligence.

 The objective of the European Health Data Space Regulation is to strengthen the linkage of national health systems across the European Union through secure, efficient access to and exchange of health data.
-The Regulation is not in force, yet.
-The draft was introduced by the European Commission on 3 May 2022.
-A political agreement between the European Parliament and the Council was reached in Spring 2024.
+The Regulation entered into force on 26 March 2025 and will apply from 26 March 2027, although the obligation to appoint a representative for systems mentioned in Art.
+26(2) EHDS will apply only from 2031 on.

-Regulations on the "authorized representative" are found in Article 18, according to which a manufacturer of an EHR (electronic health record) system – an information system used in the health domain – established outside the European Union must designate a representative by written mandate before making an EHR system available on the European Union market.
-The manufacturer can specify in the mandate which tasks the representative shall perform.
-However, the regulation specifies certain minimum content of the mandate.
-It should allow the representative to do at least the following:
+Regulations on the "authorised representative" are laid down in Article 31: a manufacturer of an EHR (electronic health record) system – an information system used in the health domain – established outside the Union must, by written mandate, appoint an authorised representative established in the Union before making an EHR system available on the EU market.

 For example, in the Regulation on Clinical Trials of Medicinal Products for Human Use, ((EU) No. 536/2014), there is a requirement to appoint a legal representative if the sponsor of a clinical trial is not established in the European Union, Article 74.
 This representative is responsible for ensuring that the sponsor's obligations under this Regulation are met and is the addressee of all notifications to the sponsor provided for in this Regulation.
 Any communication to that legal representative shall be deemed to be a communication to the sponsor.